 Adhai Din Ka Jhonpda, originally built to function as a Sanskrit College, was later converted into a mosque by Sultan Ghori in 1198 AD.
 Other attractions are Mayo College, Anasagar Lake and Soniji ki Nasiyan, also known as the Ajmer Jain temple.

-Visit Sawai Madhopur with best Rajasthan tour packages and witness its fascinating history and varied topography.
+Visit Sawai Madhopur with our meticulously crafted Rajasthan tour packages and revel in the fascinating history and varied topography of this majestic place..
 Adventure and historical lovers will find a lot to look forward to here.
 Explore the Ranthambore Fort, which is related to the historical legend of royal women performing “jauhar” (self-immolation).

 Then there is the Ghushmeshwar Temple, believed to be the 12th or the last of the Jyotirlingas of Lord Shiva.
 Some other places worth checking out are Tonk, which consists of colonial buildings, painted mosques and ancient books, along with manuscripts.
 However, once here, you should visit Ranthambore Park, situated about 14km from Sawai Madhopur.
 Besides the magnificent tiger, the other forms of wildlife found here are chinkara, sambhar, cheetal and over 300 species of birds.

 Top Holiday Destinations in Maharashtra where you want to visit

 Don’t Miss These 10 Best Places To Visit On Your Holiday To Kerala